MobsterLimited/aasterinian/README.md

     coffee server.coffee -n

+By default it will use port 8889, if you want to use a custom port simply give the port number as last argument like :

+    coffee server.coffee -n 8080

-And then in your html you just include the following :
+In your html you just include the following :

     <script type='application/javascript' src='http://127.0.0.1:9090/?channel=mychannel'>